life-itself/second-renaissance/content/about.md

 ### What

 This project seeks to map the emerging ecosystem around social change for a new paradigm.
-We're seeking to provide an overview of the organisaitons in the space and better understand what they focus on, by what means, and what ties them together.
+We're seeking to provide an overview of the organisations in the space and better understand what they focus on, by what means, and what ties them together.
 We hope from this we can start to give a more coherent shape, name and set of key terms to the space.

 ### Why